 Some species of skinks have fascinating behaviors.
 For example, the blue-tongued skink that lives in Australia, New Guinea, and Tasmania puffs up its body and sticks its baby blue tongue out when it is frightened.
 While puffing up its body makes it look bigger, no one is sure why it sticks its tongue out.

 Many skinks, such as the blue caboose with its bright blue tail, can shed their tails if caught by a predator.
 This allows them to get away from danger.

-While most skinks are extremely shy, typically, they are not aggressive.
+While most skinks are extremely shy, typically, they are not aggressive and are definitely not dangerous.
 They would prefer to use their fast speed and their ability to hide under logs or piles of leaves to avoid detection.
 One of the most aggressive species of skink is the blue-tongue skink.
 Pygmy blue-tongue skinks with their very short blue tails are among the rarest of skinks.